Table of Contents

 Like Miaoli, Nantou is both a city and a county.
-Also like Miaoli, the city itself doesn’t have much to offer.
-However, the county is quite famous in Asia as it is the home of Sun Moon Lake, a highly popular tourist attraction for Taiwanese travelers, visitors from mainland China, and westerners as well.
-Another hot destination is Xitou Forest, where you can see some of the most beautiful bamboo forests in Taiwan.
+Also like Miaoli, the city itself doesn’t have much to offer – it’s quite an uneventful place to be honest.
+However, the county is quite famous as it is the home of Sun Moon Lake, one of Taiwan’s top 5 tourist destinations.
+Oh, that’s also where you’ll find Jade Mountain (Yushan), or at least parts of it.

 Where is Nantou County?

 Nantou County is dead in the center of Taiwan, and of all Taiwan’s counties, it is the only one that is landlocked.
 Situated in the middle of Formosa, Nantou is also characterized by its rolling hills and mountainous geography.
-Besides Sun Moon Lake, another popular stop in Nantou County is Puli, a town of around 90,000 known for its fresh water and wine factory.
+For that reason, it’s a highly popular destination for hiking!